 What is 211?

-211 is certified by The Alliance of Information and Referral Systems (AIRS).
-AIRS is the professional association for over 1,200 community Information and Referral (I&R) providers.
+211 is certified by the Alliance of Information and Referral Systems (AIRS).
+AIRS is the professional association for more than 1,200 community Information and Referral (I&R) providers.

 How do i contact 211?

 - Dial 211 to talk with a trained Community Resource Advisor 24 hours a day, seven days a week

 - Dial (866) 489-6983 to connect to Arkansas 211 toll free from out-of-state or when using Relay (711)

 - Text your ZIP Code to 898211 (TXT 211)

 Yes.
 Arkansas 211 uses an interpreter service that allows us to communicate with callers in more than 150 different languages.
 The arkansas211.org website has a built-in translation function that supports more than 30 languages (powered by Google Translate).